THOMASELOVE/431-classes-2024/class18/README.md

     - It will take at least a full week for us to complete grading on the Project A work.
 3. Once you've completed Project A and the Minute Paper, good things to work on are [Lab 5](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab5), due 2024-11-06, and [Lab 7](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab7).
 4. We will start to discuss [Project B](https://thomaselove.github.io/431-projectB-2024/) on Thursday.
-5. Chapters 1-20 of the [Course Book](https://thomaselove.github.io/431-book/) are now available, or at least, will be by class time.
+5. Chapters 1-20 of the [Course Book](https://thomaselove.github.io/431-book/) will be available by class time.

 ## References That Might Interest You